Ayms/node-Tor/README.md

 ## Tests :

 Coming soon, one easy test would be to configure the socks proxy of your browser to the address that we will provide (same as Tor application is doing between Aurora/Firefox and the Tor localhost OP)

+In the meantime you can look an example of communication in ./test/debug.txt

 ## Related projects :